kokenjr/angular4-firebase-sample/README.md

 * There is form validation for username and password
 * There is also an alert, if incorrect credentials are givien
-* Movement Score card is a place holder, for show,
+* Movement Score card is a place holder, for show.
 * Chose threshold of >10% and <-10% to show red arrows